Code-Institute-Submissions/Falco927-MSP_JulyResub/README.md

  * I was unable to implement the full responsive Boostrap grid system due the lack of time and knowledge of Bootsrap.

  * Some of other tasks i was unable to do it , due to the lack of time my deadline time was really close.

+ * Unable to re-write the correct links for the wireframes.(10minutes to the deadline)

 # Technologies Used